The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 6. The Rotator

-The Rotator at Emerald Park
+The Rotator frisbee ride swinging high in the air at Emerald Park

 The Rotator will rotate you, but not all the way around.